Skip to main content

 Learn More about LEADS

-Learn more about trc-pad
+Learn more about APEX

 The purpose of this study is to identify factors that contribute to the maintenance of functioning in old age (age 80 and above).
 We will be looking at a variety of factors including cognition, personality traits, psychosocial factors, genetic factors, and brain structure.
 The second purpose of this study is to look at how performance on these variables changes over time.